hth313/ladybug/doc/introduction.rst

 It is also possible to use Ladybug on HP-41 emulators.

-The Ladybug image is a 3x4K module.
-Two banks occupies a single 4K page in the normal memory expansion space, together with a page 4 (takeover ROM).
-It can be plugged into any of the expansion ports (7--F) of the HP-41 expansion space, but the page 4 image must be placed in address page 4.
+The Ladybug image is a 2x4K module.
+Two banks occupies a single 4K page in the normal memory expansion space (page 7--F).

+You must also load the separate OS4 module in page 4 for Ladybug to work.

 This release
 ============

-This version, 0C is a release to early adopters, in the hope to get feedback.
-The instruction allocation (XROM numbers) is currently considered preliminary and may change in the future.
+This version, 1A is the first that uses the new OS4 module.

 .. index:: buffer, I/O buffer, XROM number